 1. The Terminal List

 After discovering that the American government is behind the killings of his crew, James Reece has nothing to lose and a thirst for vengeance.

 The Navy SEAL’s whole squad died in a devastating ambush on his last combat deployment.
 The ambush also claimed the lives of the aircrew brought in to rescue them.

 Then, when his family and those closest to him are assassinated when he returns home, Reece realizes it is a government-wide conspiracy.

 Reece employs his skills from years of relentless battle to avenge these brutal murders.
 Now that he has no family and is no longer under the military’s command system he has nothing to lose.

 When a bomb goes off at a Christmas market in London, the death toll is horrifying, and the country’s economy slips into a spiral.
 This, it turns out, is merely the start of a series of organized and violent strikes against the Western world as a whole.

 The United States goes on the offensive as the scale of the chaos expands, engulfing country after country.
-Who is the puppet master?
-What really is their motivation?
-Most importantly, how can the attacks end before bloodshed and economic collapse drag the United States and its allies to their knees?
+There is only one individual they can turn to for help.